ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

     /usr/ansys_inc/v231/ansys/bin/ansys231 -grpc 10001

-Connect to a gRPC Mechanical session
+Connect to a Mechanical gRPC session
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can connect to a gRPC Mechanical session from the same host or from an external host.
+You can connect to a Mechanical gRPC session from the same host or from an external host.

 Assume that Mechanical is running locally at the default IP address (127.0.0.1) on the
 default port (10000).

-Connect to it with:
+You would connect to it with:

 .. code::